Patrick T. Harker: Federal Reserve Bank of Philadelphia

+Social engagement

-In 2012, Dr. Harker was named a charter fellow of the National Academy of Inventors for his outstanding personal contributions to innovation and for facilitating and nurturing patents, licensing and commercialization for the purpose of economic development for the University and the state of Delaware.
+In 2012, Harker was named a charter fellow of the National Academy of Inventors for his outstanding personal contributions to innovation and for facilitating and nurturing patents, licensing and commercialization for the purpose of economic development for the University and the state of Delaware.

 He received the INFORMS Fellows Award in recognition of outstanding lifetime achievement in operations research and the management sciences in 2012.
 He was recognized "for remarkable leadership at the organizations he leads and for his contributions to the theory of variational inequalities and his editorial services to INFORMS."
 The Institute for Operations Research and the Management Sciences (INFORMS) is an international scientific society with 10,000 members.

+Harker was a Class B director of the Federal Reserve Bank of Philadelphia until he was appointed as the Bank's President and a member of the Homeland Security Academic Advisory Council.
+He served on the boards of Christiana Care Health Systems, First State Innovation, Catholic Relief Services, Easter Seals of Delaware, Decision Lens, Pepco Holdings, Huntsman Corp. and The Minerva Project, as well as many other community and nonprofit groups.

 His op-eds have been published in The New York Times, The Chronicle of Higher Education, The Philadelphia Inquirer and The (Delaware) News Journal.
 In December 2014, his commentary, "Making Sense of Higher Education's Future: An Economics and Operations Perspective," was published in Service Science.

-Dr. Harker was a Class B director of the Federal Reserve Bank of Philadelphia until he was appointed as the Bank's President and a member of the Homeland Security Academic Advisory Council.
-He serves on the boards of Christiana Care Health Systems, First State Innovation, Catholic Relief Services, Easter Seals of Delaware, Decision Lens, Pepco Holdings, Huntsman Corp. and The Minerva Project, as well as many other community and nonprofit groups.
-He is a member of the Regional Leadership Initiative Steering Committee at the Council on Competitiveness and a member of the CEO Council for Growth at the Greater Philadelphia Chamber of Commerce.